daormar/debasher/doc/design_doc_resident.md

   enough for a perfectly healthy but CPU-starved node**: the Supervisor may declare it down and relaunch it although it was never actually dead.
   `debasher_builtin_sched::_launch`'s own "kill any stale PID before relaunching" step then turns that mistaken diagnosis into a real `kill -9` of a node that was, in fact, still running and still sending, at whatever moment it happens to land.
-Landing inside an open halt round is "A crash during a halt can leave the program permanently half-halted" above; landing while an upstream peer is still forwarding what it owes to a downstream neighbor during an ordinary shutdown can lose that in-flight data the same way any untimely `SIGKILL` can (see the Contract's "both endpoints of a channel crashed" limit, and the residual window noted in the `debasher_stop_resident` subsection).
+Landing inside an open halt round is the Contract's "A crash while a round is open" limit; landing while an upstream peer is still forwarding what it owes to a downstream neighbor during an ordinary shutdown can lose that in-flight data the same way any untimely `SIGKILL` can (see the Contract's "both endpoints of a channel crashed" limit, and the residual window noted in the `debasher_stop_resident` subsection).
 Not a third, independent gap: heavy load simply makes an already-accepted kind of loss easier to trigger than a deliberate test would.

 # Extensions